Who We Treat

 Failing Academics

 Often, academic struggles are a symptom of a variety of other problems in a young man’s life.
 Overcoming those challenges often results in an overall improved academic outlook.
-Until that time, we have an experienced academic team who work with each student to get him set up for academic success.
+Until that time, we have an experienced academic team who works with each student to get him set up for academic success.
 Each student’s academic strengths and weaknesses will be assessed, and once a full credit evaluation has been done an academic plan will be put in place with the goal of getting a student back on track.
-Of course this includes academic class work, but it also includes as teaching him effective study skills, organizational and time management tools and methods, and improving his ability to self-motivate.
-For the student that has progressed through the appropriate academic and therapeutic markers, there is the opportunity to be enrolled full time in a public high school, allowing him to utilize the tools he has learned and find success where he has previously struggled.
+Of course, this includes academic class work, but it also includes teaching him effective study skills, organizational and time management tools and methods, and improving his ability to self-motivate.
+For the student who has progressed through the appropriate academic and therapeutic markers, there is the opportunity to be enrolled full-time in a public high school, allowing him to utilize the tools he has learned and find success where he has previously struggled.

 Family Integration